 Fatigue of Metals: Part Four

-The fatigue strength of austenitic and duplex stainless steels were compared with those of high strength ferritic-martensitic carbon steels, DP steel, at the same yield strength levels.
+The fatigue strength of austenitic and duplex stainless steels was compared with high-strength ferritic-martensitic carbon steels (DP steel) at equivalent yield strength levels.

 Figure 1: Comparison of fatigue properties between stainless and carbon steels at different yield strength levels

-In the work of B.Šurštašić et al. results of fatigue strength determination of a selected spring steel is presented.
-The investigated spring steel is designated as standard DIN 51CrV4 (W.Nr.
-1.8159, EN 10089).
-As can be seen, fatigue strength (S-N curves) of the selected steel is determined in two different loading modes, i.e. tension-compression (T/C) and rotating-bending (R/B) for two different treatment conditions (HT1 and HT2).
+In the research conducted by B. Šurštašić et al., fatigue strength properties of spring steel designated as DIN 51CrV4 (W.Nr.
+1.8159, EN 10089) were investigated.
+The researchers determined fatigue strength (S-N curves) under two different loading modes: tension-compression (T/C) and rotating-bending (R/B), with two different heat treatment conditions (HT1 and HT2).

-Heat treatment HT1 (austenizing at 870°C for 10 min., fast cooling in N2 and tempering at 425°C for 1 hour) gives higher Rockwell hardness (HRc), tensile strength (Rm) and yield point (Rp0.2) but lower ductility (A and Z) compared to HT2 (austenizing at 870°C for 10 min., fast cooling in N2 and tempering at 475°C for 1 hour).
+Heat treatment HT1 (austenizing at 870°C for 10 minutes, fast cooling in N₂, and tempering at 425°C for 1 hour) produced higher Rockwell hardness (HRc), tensile strength (Rm), and yield point (Rp0.2), but lower ductility (A and Z) compared to HT2 (austenizing at 870°C for 10 minutes, fast cooling in N₂, and tempering at 475°C for 1 hour).

 Figure 2: S-N curves of HT1 material for T/C fatigue mode